 Yes, a foreign entity or a resident can acquire an existing NBFC in India.
 For this, the process of inward remittances of funding will have to be followed in which funds are channelized through the banking route.
 The whole funding process shall be done after intimating and under the supervision of RBI.
 This entire process should be followed in accordance with Foreign Exchange and Management Act (FEMA), 1999, Foreign Direct Investment (FDI) Scheme and RBI regulation for reporting.

 In case the Target Company is purely of an investment nature, then prior approval of Department of Economic Affairs would also be required to the extent of FDI policy and FEMA regulation.

 For any further information in relation to sale and purchase of NBFC, conducting Due Diligence or collection of information, contact Swarit Advisors .

-The main thing to check before investing in NBFC is that it must be registered with Reserve Bank of India.
+The main thing to check by an individual before investing in an NBFC is that it must be registered with Reserve Bank of India.

-A person or an entity located outside India can purchase NBFC in India under the complete supervision of Reserve Bank of India by following the method of inward remittances via the banking route.
+A person or an entity situated outside India can purchase an NBFC in India, but under the complete supervision of Reserve Bank of India by following the method of inward remittances via the banking route.

-If any Company that is supposed to get registered as NBFC with RBI but does not do so, RBI can impose penalty on such Company or may even prosecute in the Court of Law.
-However, it needs to prove that the Company was primarily carrying the business of lending, deposit acceptance or investment without attaining Certificate of Registration from RBI.
+If any Company that is supposed to get registered as NBFC with RBI but does not do so, RBI can impose a penalty on such Company or may even prosecute in the Court of Law.